ParadigmaticSystems/paradigm/README.md

 Paradigm.Conformance.check_graph(embedded_metamodel, metamodel_paradigm)
 ```

-Or if a graph is passed, the module will attempt to extract a paradigm:
+Or if 2 graph objects are passed, the module will attempt to use the `Abstraction` module to produce a paradigm from the 2nd one:
 ```elixir
 Paradigm.Conformance.check_graph(embedded_metamodel, embedded_metamodel)
 ```